 Configuring a Profile

-The Kanister Blueprints provided use object storage to manage data artifacts.
-To make this storage accessible to Kanister Blueprints, you need to first configure a Location Profile from the Settings section of the dashboard or via the CRD-based Profiles API.
-Specifying a Location profile is required when executing any actions or defining any policies for the application.
+The Kanister Blueprints provided use object storage or NFS file storage to manage data artifacts.
+To make this storage accessible to Kanister Blueprints, configure a Location Profile from the Settings section of the dashboard or via the CRD-based Profiles API.
+Specifying a Location Profile is required when executing actions or defining policies for applications protected with Kanister.